Want to improve your website design to increase sales and provide a better company image? Here’s 21 ways to do just that!

 10. Use translation plugins

 If you want to seriously target a specific audience, consider hiring a professional translator and creating a subdomain with copy that has been translated into that language.
-Professionals may be best in this instance, to avoid any embarrassing mistakes.
+Professionals may be best in this instance, to avoid any embarrassing mistakes and help you improve your website design.

 11. Avoid annoying autoplays